te-ce/instautomate/README.md

 - Unfollow auto followed users (also those following us back) after a certain number of days.
 - The code automatically prevents breaching 100 follow/unfollows per hour or 700 per 24hr, to prevent bans.
 This can be configured.
 - Have different configs for different accounts and run them in parallel.
-- Mute followed users (follow and mute stories and posts)
+- Mute followed users (follow and mute stories and posts), so your feed keeps clean.

 # Tips